Mino-Guzman/JitteryJoes/README.md

 4) Casey Whichard https://github.com/caseywhichard/Team-7-MIST-4610-Group-Project-1

 ## Problem Description
-The goal of this project is to design and build a relational database that represents the core operations of Jittery Joe’s, a multi‑location coffee shop.
-The Store serves as the central entity, connecting employees, inventory, equipment, customers, and daily transactions.
-The database models how each store manages menu items, merchandise, suppliers, loyalty programs, and customer orders.
-We aim to accurately represent these relationships, generate realistic sample data, and populate each entity accordingly.
-Once built, the database will support functional SQL queries that provide meaningful business insights into sales, inventory levels, customer behavior, and overall store performance.
+The problem we have been tasked to solve is to design a data model and build a database that represents the relationships in operations of a global, multi‑location coffee chain.
+For this company, the Store serves as the central entity, since it is the physical center that connects customers to the products the coffee shop offers.
+The database also models the menu items and merchandise offered, suppliers of inventory, customer loyalty programs, and orders customers make.
+Using this data model, we generated realistic sample data that aligns with these entities and their relationships.
+By doing this, we are creating a database that allows us to perform relevant SQL queries that provide meaningful business insights that managers would be interested in, including company sales revenue, customer trends, and inventory levels.

 ## Explanation of Data Model
 As mentioned above, our model is based on the structure of a global coffee chain.
 The Store is the central entity that represents each physical coffee shop location.
 Each store hires many employees, so we established a one‑to‑many relationship between the Store and Employees entities.
 Also, several pieces of inventory and equipment are assigned to one store, so there is a one‑to‑many relationship with the Store and Inventory and with the Store and Equipment entities as well.
 Finally, one store can take many orders from customers, so we created a one-to-many relationship between the Store and Order entities.